gruns/undent/README.md

         Thank you for registering with email address

-          {emailAddr}.
+          {emailAddr}

         Welcome to the family!
-We'd love to hear from you; please email us with any questions you have.''') return email
+We'd love to hear from you; please email us and say hi.''') return email
 ```

-`undent()` then dedents, formats, and returns a nice, human-readable
+`undent()` dedents, formats, and returns a nice, human-readable string,
-string.
+regardless of how the multiline string in the Python source is indented,
+formatted, or broken across multiple lines.
+(Like to adhere to PEP8)

 ```
 Hi Billy!